blakadder/blog/_posts/2022-08-21-bh-ap1-in-home-assistant.md

   cns: [[mac,'4C0AA6B42506']]{% endraw %}
 ```

 Configuration for an MQTT button entity is extremely simple.
-On a PRESS action in HA, a `TuyaSend1 11,1` command is send to Tasmota.
+On a PRESS action in Home Assistant, a `TuyaSend1 11,1` command is send to Tasmota.
 Since this button be used rarely, `entity_category: config` is used so the entity doesn't mix with the control entities that will be used more often.

 ### Air Quality Text Sensor Entity